-Multiple herbicide applications in a season (Bob Williams)
+Multiple herbicide applications in a season

 - Landowners in SE Michigan have implemented multiple herbicide applications in a season in combination with pre-cutting, resulting in more effective first year treatment, which they see as critical to minimizing costs of follow-up.
-They found it more time-consuming to selectively spottreat regrowth of Phragmites while avoiding native regrowth, if first year kill rate is not really high. - After initial treatment, they did a second herbicide application on green stems after ~ten days and one more time ~ten days later, resulting in improved efficacy (98% kill rate) over single applications and no pre-cut. - Minimum required time between treatments is 24 hours, however they recommend 10-14 days to adequately assess whether herbicide has been effective or not; recommend not wasting herbicide on stems that have yellowed after previous treatments.

-- Lack of full efficacy on all Phragmites stems with one application is due to density of stands - Must ensure that maximum allowable herbicide amounts are not exceeded. - Further study is warranted to assess if this technique is appropriate for all geographies and site conditions.
+They found it more time-consuming to selectively spot-treat regrowth of Phragmites while avoiding native regrowth, if first year kill rate is not high. - After initial treatment, they did a second herbicide application on green stems after ~ten days and one more time ~ten days later, resulting in improved efficacy (98% kill rate) over single applications and no pre-cut.
+This timing may not be appropriate everywhere. - Minimum required time between treatments is 24 hours, however they recommend 10-14 days to adequately assess whether herbicide has been effective or not to avoid wasting herbicide on stems that have already yellowed from previous treatments. - Lack of full efficacy on all Phragmites stems with one application is due to density of stands. - Must ensure that maximum allowable herbicide amounts are not exceeded. - Further study is warranted to assess if this technique is appropriate for all geographies and site conditions.